Transformers: Rise of the Dark Spark: Development

 The Windows and console versions of Transformers: Rise of the Dark Spark are powered by Epic Games' Unreal Engine 3 and utilize the Havok physics engine.
 Unlike Fall of Cybertron and War for Cybertron, which were developed by High Moon Studios, primary development for Rise of the Dark Spark was handled by Edge of Reality.
 WayForward Technologies developed the Nintendo 3DS version of the game, which unlike its counterparts is a strategy RPG.
-It is the first PlayStation 4 game to use its Pre-Load feature, which allows players to download a game before its release date and have it ready to play the day it is released.
+It was the first game to use the PlayStation 4 Pre-Load feature, which allows players to download a game before its release date and have it ready to play the day it is released.
 Owing to the nature of the game's narrative several characters have multiple models to choose from, each related to a given continuity.
 For example, Autobots Bumblebee and Grimlock feature two separate playable character models, one from the War for Cybertron continuity, and one from the cinematic universe.
 Optimus Prime features two separate character models from these continuities, plus a Transformers: Generation 1 model.

 Several veteran voice actors voice multiple characters.
 Peter Cullen reprises his long-time role as Optimus Prime.
 Of his experience provided voice work for the game, Cullen said "there was a such a respect for the character from the beginning.
 I wasn’t used to that, it’s something that’s transformed—pardon the pun—over the years."
 Fred Tatasciore also returns to voice Megatron.
 Jim Ward voices Perceptor, Scott Whyte voices Hardshell, and Travis Willingham voices Onslaught and Sideswipe.
 Troy Baker voices Jazz, Jetfire, and Kickback.
-Gregg Berger voices Grimlock and Lockdown while Steve Blum provides the voices for Sharpshot, Shockwave, and Swindle.
-Nolan North, voices Bruticus and Cliffjumper and Keith Silverstein voices Blast Off and Rumble.
-Soundwave is voiced by Isaac C. Singleton Jr. A trailer for Rise of the Dark Spark featured American rock band Linkin Park's second single "Until It's Gone".
+Gregg Berger voices Grimlock and Lockdown.
+Steve Blum provides the voices for Sharpshot, Shockwave, and Swindle.
+Nolan North voices Bruticus and Cliffjumper.
+Keith Silverstein voices Blast Off and Rumble.
+Soundwave is voiced by Isaac C. Singleton Jr. Vortex is voiced by Dave Boat.
+Sam Riegel reprises his role of Starscream from Transformers: War for Cybertron.
+Keith Szarabajka voices Ironhide.

+A trailer for Rise of the Dark Spark featured American rock band Linkin Park's single "Until It's Gone".

 The game was released in 2014 for Microsoft Windows, Nintendo 3DS, PlayStation 3, PlayStation 4, Wii U, Xbox 360, and Xbox One in North America on June 24, in Australia on June 25, and in Europe on June 27.

-As of 2020, Activision has discontinued support for Rise of the Dark Spark, and the game's multiplayer servers have been shut down.